tryscer/flock/flock-music.md

 ​	"Well," he says.
 "We're getting in the car right now and we're going right back home."
 ​	We all walk back to the car park in silence.

+"And so," says Cindy, "ends our day in Wonderland."
+​	I nod.
+​	"Not with a bang but with a whisper."
-"Look at the bright side, Cind."
+​	"Look at the bright side, Cind."
 ​	"What bright side?"
 ​	We two keep to the back of the procession, whispering.
-​	"That you don't have to tell Barry that you're leaving."
+​	"That you don't have to tell Barry you'll be leaving."
 ​	Cindy laughs; it's not a happy laugh.
-I hug her and I can feel in the way she doesn't lean into my smile how unhappy she is.
-I feel ashamed at how jubilant I feel inside.
+I hug her and I can feel  the way she won't lean into my arms.
+I feel ashamed at how jubilant I feel.
-​	"I really thought I'm getting away this time," she says.
+​	"I really thought I'll be getting away this time," she says.
-​	"I know how you feel," I say and pat her head.
+​	"I know how you feel," I say and I pat her head.
 "I thought I'll be seeing my first show today."
 ​	"Yeah, roughly the same thing."
 ​	I link my hand through hers.
-"We'll have a big slumber party when we get back," I tell her.
+"We'll have a big old slumber party when we get back," I tell her.
 "Just you and me."
 ​​
 The car park is a dusty field right in view of Mr. Evans's office.
 Barry's car is waiting for us, red and white and smoking.
 ​	"What's that smoke coming out of your car?" asks Eleanore.